Relating flat connections and polylogarithms on higher genus Riemann surfaces: Introduction

 In the remainder of this paper we shall consider two specific connections on~$\Sigma_p$, both taking values in~$\mg$.
 The first is a holomorphic multiple-valued connection $d_x-\cK_\text{E}(x,p;a,b)$ given by specializing a more general construction from \cite{Enriquez:2011}, while the second is the non-holomorphic, single-valued and modular-invariant connection $d_x-\cJ_\text{DHS}(x,p;a,b)$ introduced in \cite{DHS:2023}.
 Their definition and properties will be reviewed in section \ref{sec:2} below.
 More precisely, we will uniquely characterize the $\mg$-valued differentials $\cK_\text{E}$ and $\cJ_\text{DHS}$ through their functional properties in Theorems \ref{2.thm:1} and \ref{2.thm:2}, respectively.
 Generalizations of both connections to acquire simple poles in $x$ at an arbitrary number of punctures may be found in \cite{Enriquez:2011, DHS:2023}.

 \sm

-By construction, the connection~$d-\cJ_\text{DHS}$ is defined on the trivial $\exp(\mg)$-principal bundle over~$\Sigma_p$, and it follows from Thm.~2.33 in \cite{Enriquez:2021} (applied to the case $n=1$) that this is the case also for~$d-\cK_{\rm E}$.
-Since both connections satisfy the above-mentioned technical condition on their monodromy representations, it follows that~$d-\cJ_\text{DHS}$ and~$d-\cK_{\rm E}$ must be related by combining a gauge transformation with a Lie algebra automorphism of~$\mg$.
+Since both connections $d_x-\cK_\text{E}(x,p;a,b)$ and $d_x-\cJ_\text{DHS}(x,p;a,b)$ satisfy the assumptions of Theorem \ref{sec04}(d), it follows that~$d-\cJ_\text{DHS}$ and~$d-\cK_{\rm E}$ must be related by combining a gauge transformation with a Lie algebra automorphism of~$\mg$.
 The key result of this paper is to provide two different methods for the explicit construction of the gauge transformation and of the automorphism which relate the two connections.
 In both constructions, the gauge transformation will be a smooth multiple-valued function on~$\Sigma \times \Sigma$ which takes values in $\exp(\mg_b)$, where~$\mg_b$ is the Lie sub-algebra of $\mg$ given by the (completed) free Lie algebra generated by~$b$.